What is Pecan Street?

 Our flagship effort is the Pecan Street Demonstration, a smart grid research project that began in Austin’s Mueller community and has since expanded across Texas and into California and Colorado.

 The Pecan Street Research Institute is a scientific research institute, focused on advancing understanding and solutions addressing utility system reliability, climate change, renewable energy integration and customer needs and preferences.
 The Institute is the nation’s most significant creator of original customer energy use research data available to the research community.
 Pecan Street’s specific research expertise consists of creating, managing, protecting, analyzing and responsibly sharing the highest quality original research data on how customers use electricity, natural gas and water in their homes and businesses.

 The Pike Powers Laboratory and Center for Commercialization offers specialized capabilities for developing, testing and validating a wide range of smart grid, distributed energy and consumer electronics hardware and software.
 Learn more at www.pikepowerslab.com.

-The initiative began in 2008 as a community collaboration to spark the nascent “smart grid” market in Austin the way that the MCC and SEMATECH consortia sparked the region’s semiconductor and information technology sectors a generation ago.
+The initiative began in 2008 as an effort to spark the nascent “smart grid” market in Austin the way that the MCC and SEMATECH consortia sparked the region’s semiconductor and information technology sectors a generation ago.